george0st/qgate-sln-mlrun/docs/mlrun-iguazio-release-notes.md

  - Supports Rocky Linux 8.x OS & Kubernetes 1.28 for on-prem vanilla
  - Focused on fixes
    - All ingresses using secured traffic (SSL), periodic deletion of files on var/crash on app nodes, etc.
+ - Important note:
    - Announcement future deprecation, 'V3IO NoSQL (key-value) and streams functionality will be deprecated in the next major release.'

 ### 3.5.5 Iguazio
  - Supports self-signed docker-registries